2013 Islamic Solidarity Games

-The 3rd Islamic Solidarity Games was an international sporting event held in Palembang, Indonesia from 22 September to 1 October 2013.
-The 2009 event, originally scheduled to take place in Iran, and later re-scheduled for April 2010, was cancelled after a dispute arose between Iran and the Arab countries.
+The 3rd Islamic Solidarity Games (Indonesian: Pesta Olahraga Solidaritas Islam 2013) was an international sporting event held in Palembang, Indonesia from 22 September to 1 October 2013.
+The 2009 event, originally scheduled to take place in Iran, and later rescheduled for April 2010, was cancelled after a dispute arose between Iran and the Arab countries.

 Host selection

-Indonesia was announced as the host for the Games on April 2011 with Pekanbaru, Riau, as the host city.
-The Games were then relocated to Jakarta citing lack of standard in some venues combined with a corruption case involving Governor of Riau, Rusli Zainal.
-Palembang was finally selected as the host city and the Games were delayed about three months from the original time frame in June.
+Indonesia was announced as the host for the Games in April 2011 with Pekanbaru, Riau, as the host city.
+However, the Games were then relocated to Jakarta citing lack of standard at some venues combined with a corruption case involving Governor of Riau, Rusli Zainal.
+Palembang was finally selected as the host city and the Games were delayed about three months from the original timeframe in June.

 Venues

 Participating nations

 There are 57 nations participating in 2013 Islamic Solidarity Games.